catbee/catbee-link-spa/README.md

 # catbee-link-spa
-Catbee service link wrapper for automatic SPA regirects
+Catbee service that automatic add to <a> tag event listener with history api navigation handler.

 ## Usage